Paul Ginsparg: Awards

 He has been awarded the P.A.M.
 (Physics-Astronomy-Math) Award from the Special Libraries Association, named a Lingua Franca "Tech 20", elected as a Fellow of the American Physical Society, awarded a MacArthur Fellowship in 2002, received the Council of Science Editors Award for Meritorious Achievement, and received the Paul Evans Peters Award from Educause, ARL, and CNI.

 He was a Radcliffe Institute Fellow in 2008–2009.

 He was named a White House Champion of Change in June 2013.
 He was awarded with Einstein Foundation Award in 2021 for creating the arXiv.org.

 Personal life

 He has two children - a daughter, Miryam Ginsparg (b.
-2000), and a son, Noam Ginsparg (b.
+2000), and a son, cellist Noam Ginsparg (b.
 2004).
-His wife is Laura Jones, a mathematical biologist and researcher.
+His wife is Laura Jones, a mathematical biologist, statistician and researcher.